 Sea Change has become a welcome and regular part of the Santa Monica and Venice Beach recovery community.
 By arriving on time, greeting and shaking the hand of the meeting organizer, helping set up chairs, making coffee, actively listening to others and volunteering our own stories, the men of Sea Change have garnered the respect of recovery community members and leaders alike.

 We understand that some people may struggle with certain aspects of traditional 12-Step programs including the acceptance of a higher power.
-As such, we help each man adapt The Steps to meet his own deeply held beliefs and principles so that he may receive the benefit of Step Work without the distraction of being asked to believe in something he may not.
+As such, we help each person adapt The Steps to meet their own deeply held beliefs and principles so that he may receive the benefit of Step Work without the distraction of being asked to believe in something he may not.

-The men of Sea Change attend daily 12-Step meetings in and around the Santa Monica and Venice Beach communities.
-When men leave treatment at Sea Change, continuing an active 12-Step practice is an important part of ongoing recovery.
+The clients of Sea Change attend daily 12-Step meetings in and around the Santa Monica and Venice Beach communities.
+When individuals leave treatment at Sea Change, continuing an active 12-Step practice is an important part of ongoing recovery.

 Addiction doesn't happen in a vacuum.
 Most addiction and substance abusers are self-medicating in an effort to extinguish pain.
 More often than not, addiction is catalyzed by the emotional pain brought on by past trauma.
 This is why so many men we see not only suffer from the physical effects of their addictions, but also from a variety of emotional issues that can include, anxiety, depression, obsessive/compulsive disorder, bipolar disorder, and other adverse mental health conditions.